-In this paper, we describe an algorithm that employs syntactic and statistical analysis to extract bilingual collocations from a parallel corpus.
-The preferred syntactic patterns are obtained from idioms and collocations in a machine-readable dictionary.
-Phrases matching the patterns are extract from aligned sentences in a parallel corpus.
-Those phrases are subsequently matched up via cross-linguistic statistical association.
-Statistical association between the whole collocations as well as words in collocations is used jointly to link a collocation and its counterpart collocation in the other language.
-We experimented with an implementation of the proposed method on a very large Chinese-English parallel corpus with satisfactory results.
+Collocations can be classified as lexical or grammatical collocations.
+Lexical collocations exist between content words, while a grammatical collocation exists between a content word and function words or a syntactic structure.
+In addition, bilingual collocations can be rigid or flexible in both languages.
+Rigid collocation refers to words in a collocation must appear next to each other, or otherwise (flexible/elastic).
+We focus in this paper on extracting rigid lexical bilingual collocations.
+In our method, the preferred syntactic patterns are obtained from idioms and collocations in a machine-readable dictionary.
+Collocations matching the patterns are extracted from aligned sentences in a parallel corpus.
+We use a new alignment method based on punctuation statistics for sentence alignment.
+The punctuation-based approach is found to outperform the length-based approach with precision rates approaching 98%.
+The obtained collocations are subsequently matched up based on cross-linguistic statistical association.
+Statistical association between the whole collocations as well as words in collocations is used to link a collocation with its counterpart collocation in the other language.
+We implemented the proposed method on a very large Chinese-English parallel corpus and obtained satisfactory results.